IBE160/SG-NextGenCoding/proposal.md

    - if from home page, select the lecture notes or summary to base the quiz on.
 2. Choose parameters
    -  Number of questions (e.g., 5, 10...)
-   -  Type of quiz-questions like Multiple-choise, text or flashcards. (optional MVP)
+   -  Type of quiz-questions like Multiple-choice, text or flashcards. (optional MVP)
    -  Difficulty level of the questions (optional MVP)
 3. System:
    - Sends text + parameters to AI